Ducks

 Our flock of ducks bring charm and character to our farm landscape.
 The majority of our ducks were once cherished pets who, for various reasons, found themselves in need of a new home.
 These ducks, once dependent on human care, now thrive in the company of their fellow feathered friends, enjoying the freedom to roam and the joy of discovering the simple pleasures of life.
 Many of them, despite their past experiences, have shown incredible adaptability and a remarkable capacity for trust and affection, captivating visitors and volunteers with their endearing personalities.

-One of the oldest domesticated fowl species, our Muscovy male, Dandelion, has large red, what is called caruncles, on his face.
-This is to help keep his face clean when he dabbles in mud.
+One of the oldest domesticated fowl species, have large red, what is called caruncles, on the face.
+This is to help keep their faces clean when dabbling in mud.
 Muscovy Ducks come from South America and they are used for meat.
 Unlike most duck species, Muscovys do not quack but rather make a breathy call which sounds like they are panting.
-Our Muscovy, McDuff loves being pet and may approach you.
-He was hand-fed as a baby and therefore has a bad habit of nibbling on you, looking for food so it is best to approach him with some yummy greens to give him!

 All of our Muscovy ducks are sponsored by Chet Martin.